-Due to the current state of emergency surrounding the Coronavirus and the medically fragile state of our residents, PRDC has temporarily suspended all resident outings, school attendance, and visitation for 30 days.
-We will re-evaluate the situation after 30 days.
+Due to the current state of emergency surrounding the Coronavirus and the medically fragile state of our residents, PRDC has suspended all resident outings, visitation in the homes, and school attendance.
+We will re-evaluate the situation when the Cabarrus County Stay Home Order is lifted..
 Thank you for your patience during this scary time.
 Our number one priority is the safety of our residents and staff.
 If you have any questions or concerns please contact the office at 704-788-2304.

 PRDC is a place to live for life – somewhere to call home.
 We are a non-profit that provides residential care for those with severe mental and physical disabilities.
 With residents ranging in age from five to fifty-five, many have been with us from childhood into adulthood.
 Our goal at PRDC is to establish individualized programs for each resident that will grow with them, year-by-year allowing them increased functional capabilities and independence.